How to Spend the Best 2 Days in Kanazawa | The Perfect Itinerary

 Take a day trip to Shirakawago

 Important Tip: You need to book well in advance and hop on a special bus to reach Shirakawa-go.
-I strongly recommend booking a guided experience to help you travel hassle free.
+I strongly recommend booking a guided experience to help you travel hassle-free.

 Take a Cooking Class!

-What better place to learn how to cook Japanese food, than with a Japanese chef in Japan?
-During this highly-rated cooking class you’ll learn how to prepare a traditional dish from Kanazawa, Nigiri sushi, and Dashimaki Tamago.
-Book your cooking class here!👇
+During this highly-rated Kanazawa cooking class, you’ll learn how to prepare a traditional dish from Kanazawa, Nigiri sushi, and Dashimaki Tamago.

 Powered by GetYourGuide